How To: Define the projection for CAD data for use in ArcMap

 CAD data can be created in a real-world coordinate system, such as State Plane or UTM.
 This is the spatial reference of the CAD data, and information about the spatial reference should be obtained from the data source.
-If the CAD data was created in a real-world coordinate system and the data source provides the necessary parameters, go to Step 2.
+If the CAD data was created in a real-world coordinate system and the data source provides the necessary parameters, go to Step 1.

 - Having obtained the spatial reference (projection) parameters for the CAD data, define the projection for the CAD dataset by the following steps:

-For example, if the CAD file is named 'Parcels020305.dwg', the projection file will be renamed 'Parcels020305.prj'.
+For example, if the CAD file is named 'Parcels020305.dwg', the projection file is renamed 'Parcels020305.prj'.

 - Beginning in ArcGIS Desktop version 9.3, if many CAD files in the same coordinate system are received from the data source, the projection for all the CAD files can be defined with a single projection file using the steps below.

 Note: At version 10.1, open ArcMap > View > Data Frame Properties > Coordinate System tab.
 Browse to the projection definition that applies to the CAD file, right-click it, and click Add to Favorites.
 A physical copy of the projection file is written to the location of the user profile.

-B. Navigate to the directory where the CAD files are stored on the computer, and paste the projection file into that directory.
+- Navigate to the directory where the CAD files are stored on the computer, and paste the projection file into that directory.

 - This method also defines the projection for any CAD files that have been saved with spaces in the name.